 Julia has a particular interest in healthcare.
 Julia’s core contention is that over the next 10 years healthcare systems around the world will experience a monumental change.
 She believes that we will witness a move away from traditional to a world where prevention and cure will become an integral part of healthcare.

 Julia holds a PhD in Economics from the University of Aarhus, Denmark and speaks fluent Russian and Danish.
 Before joining Baillie Gifford in April 2008, Julia worked as a Management Consultant at McKinsey & Company advising firms in Denmark, Russia and Hungary.
-Julia has been part of different global and regional teams within Baillie Gifford and is currently an Investment Manager in the EAFE Alpha Team and a member of the Positive Change Portfolio Construction Group.Tom Coutts
+Julia has been part of different global and regional teams within Baillie Gifford and is currently an Investment Manager in the EAFE Alpha Team and a member of the Positive Change Portfolio Construction Group.Kate Fox

 Kate believes the financial community plays a crucial role in creating a more sustainable world for future generations.
 Kate’s experience analysing smaller companies has left her with a natural enthusiasm for businesses that address unmet needs or challenge the status quo, as well as an appreciation of their long-term potential.